thomasbroussard/2016s1_fundamental/IamCore/readme.md

+# Remark
+The project due date is set to the 4th of July 2016

 # TODO (24/05/2016)
 - Test the IdentityFileDAO initialization (create a test class in the test source folder)
 - Complete the save(Identity identity) method implementation from the IdentityFileDAO